open-sdg/open-sdg/docs/upgrading-1-0-0.md

 <h1>Upgrading to 1.0.0</h1>

 This document is intended for developers, to help with the process of upgrading to version 1.0.0 of Open SDG, from any previous release.
-In particular, this will detail the requirements of 1.0.0, the recommended procedures for upgrading, and the breaking changes to look out for.

 ## Translation updates